The Difference Between IaaS, PaaS, and SaaS

 So, what do IaaS, PaaS, and SaaS mean?
 Let’s look at these terms in a little more detail:

-IaaS – Infrastructure-as-a-service refers to cloud-based, pay-as-you-go services such as virtualisation, storage, or networking.
+IaaS – Infrastructure-as-a-service refers to cloud-based, pay-as-you-go services such as virtualization, storage, or networking.
 Examples include Amazon Web Services (AWS), Microsoft Azure, and Rackspace.

 PaaS – Platform-as-a-service refers to software tools or hardware that are available on the internet.
 Examples include Google App Engine, AWS Elastic Beanstalk, and Windows Azure.